 Assistance for legal infrastructural development

-Accordingly, this Project concerns joint education in the Law and Social Science faculties of participating universities in Japan, Korea and China, to train future jurists, researchers, public servants (in international organizations or of national or regional government) and businesspersons capable of conducting professional activities in the three countries or the Asian region at large.
+Accordingly, this Project concerns joint education in the Law and Social Science faculties of participating universities in Japan, Korea, China and Singapore to train future jurists, researchers, public servants (in international organizations or of national or regional government) and businesspersons capable of conducting professional activities in the four countries or the Asian region at large.

 In the Program, the partner universities in Japan, China and Korea exchange undergraduate and graduate students who aspire to a global career as a civil servant (of an international organization or national or regional government) or businesspersons who work in or across the three countries.
 The Program will put the participating students in contact with businesses and governmental organizations operating in the three countries to enhance the students' future employability.